Indivizo/legal/latest/en--technical-requirements.md

 #### Windows 7, 8, 10

-* Google Chrome, two latest versions;
+* Google Chrome, two latest versions.

 #### Mac OS X 10.9+

-* Google Chrome, two latest versions;
+* Google Chrome, two latest versions.

 Recording video interviews on mobile devices, tablets are not supported.
 It is on our development roadmap to introduce support for them.